 Sissel is a Norwegian artist who lives in Berlin.
 She studied mathematics, chemistry and visual arts.
 Since 1990 she has concentrated on the language and communication of smell, focusing particularly on the concept of capturing the essence of a city or a place.
 She maintains a “smell archive” of more than 7000 airtight jars.

 Steve’s father, a former Franciscan monk, and mother, an ex-Dominican nun, imbued the values of dedication, study, poverty, and service to others – qualities which prepared him for life as an artist.

 Surya has been investigating how our wireless devices leak data and the impact that has on us.
 He’s also been working on Machine Bias, a series that aims to highlight how algorithmic systems can be biased and discriminate against people.

-Taeyoon is an artist, educator and curator based in New York and Seoul.
-His art practice involves performance, electronics, drawings and storytelling that often leads to intervention in public spaces.
+Taeyoon is an artist, educator and activist based in New York and Seoul.
+His art practice involves performance, electronics, drawings that often leads to storytelling in public spaces.
 He’s also the co-founder of School for Poetic Computation.

 Wesley is a graphic designer, fine artist, musician and curator.
 He is co-founder of Emergence Media, and a member of Complex Movements.
 His most recent body of work revolves around the promise of the future; he imagines that “the future” is his client and he is in charge of marketing for “the future” and branding its many possibilities.